 Police respond to report of shots fired in the Swasey Field area

 Mar.
-17—HAVERHILL — Police say they responded to a report of shots fired on Blaisdell Street in the Swasey Field area early Wednesday afternoon.
+24—HAVERHILL — Police say they responded to a report of shots fired on Blaisdell Street in the Swasey Field area last Wednesday afternoon.

 Deputy Police Chief Stephen Doherty said officers were notified at 12:37 p.m. and responded to the scene.